metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_v_sphere_cluster_v1alpha3_manifest.md

 Optional:

-- `cloud_provider_configuration` (Attributes) CloudProviderConfiguration holds the cluster-wide configuration for the vSphere cloud provider.Deprecated: will be removed in v1alpha4. (see [below for nested schema](#nestedatt--spec--cloud_provider_configuration))
+- `cloud_provider_configuration` (Attributes) CloudProviderConfiguration holds the cluster-wide configuration for the vSphere cloud provider.
+Deprecated: will be removed in v1alpha4. (see [below for nested schema](#nestedatt--spec--cloud_provider_configuration))
 - `control_plane_endpoint` (Attributes) ControlPlaneEndpoint represents the endpoint used to communicate with the control plane. (see [below for nested schema](#nestedatt--spec--control_plane_endpoint))
-- `identity_ref` (Attributes) IdentityRef is a reference to either a Secret or VSphereClusterIdentity that containsthe identity to use when reconciling the cluster. (see [below for nested schema](#nestedatt--spec--identity_ref))
+- `identity_ref` (Attributes) IdentityRef is a reference to either a Secret or VSphereClusterIdentity that contains the identity to use when reconciling the cluster. (see [below for nested schema](#nestedatt--spec--identity_ref))
-- `insecure` (Boolean) Insecure is a flag that controls whether to validate thevSphere server's certificate.Deprecated: will be removed in v1alpha4.
+- `insecure` (Boolean) Insecure is a flag that controls whether to validate the vSphere server's certificate.
+Deprecated: will be removed in v1alpha4.
-- `load_balancer_ref` (Attributes) LoadBalancerRef may be used to enable a control plane load balancerfor this cluster.When a LoadBalancerRef is provided, the VSphereCluster.Status.Ready fieldwill not be true until the referenced resource is Status.Ready and has anon-empty Status.Address value.Deprecated: will be removed in v1alpha4. (see [below for nested schema](#nestedatt--spec--load_balancer_ref))
+- `load_balancer_ref` (Attributes) LoadBalancerRef may be used to enable a control plane load balancer for this cluster.
+When a LoadBalancerRef is provided, the VSphereCluster.Status.Ready field will not be true until the referenced resource is Status.Ready and has a non-empty Status.Address value.
+Deprecated: will be removed in v1alpha4. (see [below for nested schema](#nestedatt--spec--load_balancer_ref))
 - `server` (String) Server is the address of the vSphere endpoint.
-- `thumbprint` (String) Thumbprint is the colon-separated SHA-1 checksum of the given vCenter server's host certificateWhen provided, Insecure should not be set to true
+- `thumbprint` (String) Thumbprint is the colon-separated SHA-1 checksum of the given vCenter server's host certificate When provided, Insecure should not be set to true

 <a id="nestedatt--spec--cloud_provider_configuration"></a>
 ### Nested Schema for `spec.cloud_provider_configuration`